Know more about Shell Chemicals' Leadership Team and our Commercial Team Leaders.

 In September 2009, he was appointed Vice President Gas, Asia, in Upstream International, which role in 2013 became Vice President, Ventures East, Integrated Gas, and responsible for the governance of Shell’s midstream gas and LNG assets in Asia and MD/CEO of Shell MDS (Malaysia) SDN BHD, the Gas to Liquids plant in Bintulu, Malaysia.

-In May 2014, Ate was appointed Vice President, Franklin to lead the development of Shell’s Appalachia Petrochemicals Project in Pennsylvania, USA.
+In May 2014, Ate was appointed Vice President, Franklin to lead the development of Shell’s Pennsylvania Chemicals project in Pennsylvania, USA.

 Ate likes sports.
 He is married to Taetske and they have one daughter and one son.